-The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
-Each ADS will represent 15 ordinary shares (or a right to receive 15 ordinary shares) deposited with The Hongkong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
-Each ADS will also represent any other securities, cash or other property that may be held by the depositary.
+The Bank of New York Mellon, as depositary, registers and delivers American Depositary Shares, also referred to as ADSs.
+Each ADS represents 15 ordinary shares (or a right to receive 15 ordinary shares) deposited with The Hongkong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
+Each ADS also represents any other securities, cash or other property that may be held by the depositary.
 The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
 The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286.